Annual Assessment (Academic)

 The annual planning and assessment reporting process is undertaken by each academic department every year.
 It focuses on the assessment of results and learnings from the department’s annual activities as well as assessing one identified program learning outcome (PLOs), aligned to an institutional learning outcome (ILO), for each degree program housed in the department.

-The Annual Planning and Assessment Report Template is divided into two sections that departments complete.
+The Annual Planning and Assessment Report Template is divided into three sections that departments complete.

-Section 1 - "What did you do this year?" includes the following:
+Section 1 - Faculty Engagement includes the following:

-Section 2 - "How did it go?" includes the following:
+Section 2 - Strategic Plan Aligned Departmental Activities includes the following:

-All of the information included in the document above is reviewed by several entities (including departmental faculty, the provost, and the college's Institutional Effectiveness Committee) and used for future operational planning and resource allocation.
+All of the information included in the document above is reviewed by several entities (including departmental faculty, the deans, and the provost, and is used for future operational planning and resource allocation.

 Timeline